Th33-L1ght/Moonflow-Monitor/src/README.md

 ## How to Deploy Changes

-This project uses GitHub Actions for automated deployments.
-Every time you push a change to the `main` branch, your live application will be updated automatically.

-1.  **Make your changes** in Firebase Studio.
+There are two ways to make your changes live for your users: using the "Publish" button (easiest) or using the terminal.
+Both methods achieve the same result.

+### Method 1: The "Publish" Button (Recommended)

+The easiest way to deploy your app is to use the **Publish** button at the top of the editor.

+1. After I make changes for you, review them in the app preview.
+2. When you're ready, click the blue **Publish** button.
+3. A small window will pop up asking for a "commit message."
+This is just a short description of the changes (e.g., "Added delete profile button").
+4. Type your message and click "Commit & Push".

+That's it!
+This automatically saves your changes and starts the deployment.
+You can monitor the progress in the **Actions** tab of your GitHub repository.

+### Method 2: Using the Terminal

+If you prefer using the command line, you can follow these steps:

-2.  **Open the Terminal** in the editor.
+1.  **Open the Terminal** in the editor.

-3.  **Run these three commands** to save your work and deploy it:
+2.  **Run these three commands** to save your work and deploy it:
     ```bash
     # Stage all your changes
     git add .
     # Commit the changes with a message describing what you did
     git commit -m "Your descriptive message here"
     # Push the changes to GitHub to start the deployment
     git push
     ```

-That's it!
-You can monitor the progress of your deployment in the **Actions** tab of your GitHub repository.

 ## Finding Your Live URL